DruvPai/druvpai.github.io/_pages/about.md

     <br/>
     <br/>

     <i>PS:</i> I get many serious inquiries about advising chats or potential research collaborations.
 I try my best to reply to every single one of them.
 If you don't see a reply after, say, a week, feel free to bump the email thread.
-In return, if you're writing to ask for a research collaboration, please seriously think about whether you are interested in the work and are willing to invest time on it.
+In return, if you're writing to ask for a research collaboration, please seriously think about whether you're interested in the work and willing to invest time on it.
 </details>
 <br/>